pierrediedhiou/cybersecurity-journey/glossary.md

 - **IPv4** — Internet Protocol version 4, format: 192.168.0.18
 - **IPv6** — Internet Protocol version 6, format: 2a02:a31a:a4b8:7800:...
 - **ISP** — Internet Service Provider, the company providing your internet connection
+- **Invoke-Command** — PowerShell cmdlet for executing commands on remote systems, used by admins and penetration testers alike
 ## K
 - **KDC** — Key Distribution Center, service installed on the Domain Controller that creates Kerberos tickets on the network